JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ## 📊 Key Takeaways: Wealth Allocation Patterns

-- **Many investors underutilize high-return asset classes** like stockes, alternatives, and private equity.
+- **Many investors underutilize high-return asset classes** like stocks, alternatives, and private equity.
 This may be due to limited access, lack of education, or psychological factors such as fear of stock market volatility — leading to a preference for cash and real estate.

 - **Portfolio allocations often reflect life circumstances** more than theoretical optimality.
 Income stability, debt levels, family obligations, and liquidity needs all influence decisions.